google/wireit/README.md

 - ⛓️ Automatically run dependencies between npm scripts in parallel
 - 👀 Watch any script and continuously re-run on changes
 - 🥬 Skip scripts that are already fresh
-- ♻️ Cache output locally and on GitHub Actions
+- ♻️ (**Coming soon**) Cache output locally and on GitHub Actions

+## Alpha

+> ### 🚧 Wireit is alpha software — in active but early development.
+You are welcome to try it out, but note there a number of [missing features and issues](https://github.com/google/wireit/issues) that you may run into! 🚧

 ## Contents